Relativistic Doppler effect: Point of null frequency shift

 Figure 4.
 Null frequency shift occurs for a pulse that travels the shortest distance from source to receiver.

 Given that, in the case where the inertially moving source and receiver are geometrically at their nearest approach to each other, the receiver observes a blueshift, whereas in the case where the receiver sees the source as being at its closest point, the receiver observes a redshift, there obviously must exist a point where blueshift changes to a redshift.
-In Fig. 2, the signal travels perpendicularly to the receiver path and is blueshifted.
-In Fig. 3, the signal travels perpendicularly to the source path and is redshifted.
+In Figure 2, the signal travels perpendicularly to the receiver path and is blueshifted.
+In Figure 3, the signal travels perpendicularly to the source path and is redshifted.

-As seen in Fig. 4, null frequency shift occurs for a pulse that travels the shortest distance from source to receiver.
+As seen in Figure 4, null frequency shift occurs for a pulse that travels the shortest distance from source to receiver.
 When viewed in the frame where source and receiver have the same speed, this pulse is emitted perpendicularly to the source's path and is received perpendicularly to the receiver's path.
 The pulse is emitted slightly before the point of closest approach, and it is received slightly after.

 One object in circular motion around the other

 Figure 5.
 Transverse Doppler effect for two scenarios: (a) receiver moving in a circle around the source; (b) source moving in a circle around the receiver.

-Fig. 5 illustrates two variants of this scenario.
+Figure 5 illustrates two variants of this scenario.
 Both variants can be analyzed using simple time dilation arguments.
 Figure 5a is essentially equivalent to the scenario described in Figure 2b, and the receiver observes light from the source as being blueshifted by a factor of $\gamma$.
 Figure 5b is essentially equivalent to the scenario described in Figure 3, and the light is redshifted.

 The only seeming complication is that the orbiting objects are in accelerated motion.
 An accelerated particle does not have an inertial frame in which it is always at rest.
 However, an inertial frame can always be found which is momentarily comoving with the particle.
 This frame, the momentarily comoving reference frame (MCRF), enables application of special relativity to the analysis of accelerated particles.
 If an inertial observer looks at an accelerating clock, only the clock's instantaneous speed is important when computing time dilation.

 The converse, however, is not true.
 The analysis of scenarios where both objects are in accelerated motion requires a somewhat more sophisticated analysis.
 Not understanding this point has led to confusion and misunderstanding.